PercussiveElbow/docker-escape-tool/README.md

 ## Building

-Use a prebuilt binary from [Releases]("https://github.com/PercussiveElbow/docker-escape-tool/releases") or compile yourself using the supplied Dockerfile using Crystal nightly on Alpine.
+Use a prebuilt binary from [Releases]("https://github.com/PercussiveElbow/docker-escape-tool/releases") or compile yourself using the supplied Dockerfile using latest Crystal on Alpine.

-**Please note**
-Due to some underlying stdlib changes this tool relies on, it will *not compile on Crystal 0.35.1 (current stable version)* and instead requires nightly Crystal to compile.
-Once these changes arrive in a Crystal stable release I will update this.

 ```
 shards install